w3c/wai-curricula/intro.md

 * Appreciation that managerial staff's engagement towards accessibility is imperative to succeed in implementing accessibility in the organization.
 * Understanding that sharing responsibilities amongst the team members according to their role is necessary for accessibility to be part of the organization culture.
 * Understanding that resources need to be put in place at a technical and at a financial level so that accessibility efforts can be backed up.
-* Awareness on the definitive role that Quality Management plays within the organization, since various accessibility requirements are strongly dependent on that matter.
+* Awareness on the role that Quality Management plays within the organization, since various accessibility requirements are strongly dependent on that matter.

 ##### Approximate duration.